-Offensive unnecessary roughness -10 yards and loss of down Offensive unsportsmanlike conduct -10 yards and loss of down Offside / false start / illegal substitution -5 yards from line of scrimmage and loss of down Illegal forward pass (Any pass received or lands behind the line of scrimmage or throwing a pass after crossing the line of scrimmage) -5 yards from line of scrimmage and loss of down Offensive pass interference -5 yards from line of scrimmage and loss of down Illegal motion (More than one person moving) -5 yards from line of scrimmage and loss of down Delay of game -5 yards from line of scrimmage and loss of down Impeding the rusher -5 yards from line of scrimmage and loss of down Illegal Procedure -5 yards from line of scrimmage and loss of down a.
-Pre-K to 2nd Grade Divisions
+Offensive unnecessary roughness -10 yards and loss of down Offensive unsportsmanlike conduct -10 yards and loss of down Offside / false start / illegal substitution -5 yards from line of scrimmage and loss of down Illegal forward pass (Any pass received or lands behind the line of scrimmage or throwing a pass after crossing the line of scrimmage) -5 yards from line of scrimmage and loss of down Offensive pass interference -5 yards from line of scrimmage and loss of down Illegal motion (More than one person moving) -5 yards from line of scrimmage and loss of down Delay of game -5 yards from line of scrimmage and loss of down Impeding the rusher -5 yards from line of scrimmage and loss of down Illegal Procedure -5 yards from line of scrimmage and loss of down Taunting -5 yards from line of scrimmage and loss of down a.
+8U / 2nd & 3rd Grade b.
+7U & 6U / 1st Grade and Below